Slack vs Discord: Everything You Need to Know (2026)

 Search optionsHighly advanced; you can narrow down your search via modifiers and filters, and search within shared filesAdvanced; you can narrow down your search using several filters

-File sharing and storage options– File uploads up to 1 GB
+File sharing and storage options– File upload limit: up to 1 GB

 – Free: 90-day file limits